 What kind of ROI can dealerships expect from professional automotive social media marketing? +

-How does automotive social media marketing differ from traditional dealership marketing methods? +
+How does automotive social media marketing differ from traditional dealership advertising methods? +

-What role does BDC follow-up and audience targeting play in automotive social media marketing success? +
+What role does BDC follow-up or audience targeting play in automotive social media marketing success? +

-How important is timing for launching an automotive social media marketing campaign? +
+How important is timing for launching automotive social media marketing? +

-What makes automotive social media marketing more effective than alternative dealership marketing methods? +
+What makes automotive social media marketing more effective than alternative methods? +

 Why should dealerships choose Willowood Ventures for their automotive social media marketing? +

-Willowood Ventures is the premier choice for automotive social media marketing because of our proven track record across 200+ dealerships and over $4 million in social media spend managed.
-We don’t dabble in automotive.
-We specialize in it, and every campaign, every BDC call script, and every creative rotation is built around selling cars, not just generating clicks.
+Willowood Ventures is the premier choice for automotive social media marketing because of our proven track record across more than 200 dealerships nationwide and over $4 million in social media spend managed.
+We don’t run generic digital marketing.
+Every campaign is built specifically for automotive retail, with creative, targeting, and BDC support designed to move units.